 Benter Okelo is the Senior Project Manager for BRIDGE’s Learner Support: Maths and Science Community of Practice and the Teachers Upfront Seminars.
 She is responsible for coordination, administration as well as Knowledge Management of these projects.
 Benter has more than 12 years work experience within the public and development sector in Southern Africa, where her roles have cut across from programme implementation, project management and operations management.
 She joined BRIDGE in July 2015.

 Ongeziwe Nxokwana is Project Co-ordinator at BRIDGE.
 She is responsible for the logistics for the Principals CoP’s, provides admin support to the Project Managers, organises speakers for the radio show on the Leadership Platform and provides general support around the office.
 She joined the BRIDGE team in February 2016.

-Sarah Lubala is the Knowledge Management Intern at BRIDGE.
+Sarah Lubala is the Knowledge Manager at BRIDGE.
 She is responsible for capturing, developing, distilling and sharing the knowledge that emerges from BRIDGE’s social networks and learning communities.
 Sarah has an academic background in Development Studies and is interested in the intersection of race, class, and gender in higher education.
 She joined the BRIDGE team in February 2016.

 Hassiena Marriott is the Project Manager for BRIDGE’s Teacher Development programme which includes managing the Teacher Upfront Seminars, Teacher Development Community of Practice, the South African Extraordinary Schools Coalition and the Pre-Service Community of Practice.
 Hassiena has taught for 20 years and she is passionate about helping teachers to collaborate in order to learn from each other.
 She joined BRIDGE in August 2016.